webplatform/docs/guides/html_text/index.md

 <p><small>This content is released under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">
 Creative Commons Attribution Share-alike license</a>.</small></p>

-=start here bubba=

 === Telling the time ===

-New to HTML5, the <code>&lt;time&gt;</code> element gives you a way to unambiguously markup any times and dates you include in your text, allowing you to display them however you want to your readers, whilst including a consistent ISO-formatted date that machines can read.
+New to HTML5, the ''time'' element <code>&lt;time&gt;</code> gives you a way to unambiguously mark up times and dates you include in your text, allowing you to display them however you want, whilst including a consistent ISO-formatted date that machines can read.
 Here's an example:

 <syntaxhighlight lang="html5"><p>I was born on the <time datetime="1978-06-27">27<sup>th</sup> June 1978</time>.</p></syntaxhighlight>